Montpelier Parks & Recreation

 300 South Platt Street (physical address)

 Purchased in 2006 and dedicated in November 2011.
 This park is located on the former site of the Robert A. Storrer Elementary School.
 In 2013 playground equipment was added to the site that made possible by donations from the community.
-In 2015 the Montpelier Ministerial Association completed construction of a shelterhouse at the site.
+In 2015 the Montpelier Ministerial Association completed construction of a pavilion at the site.
 In 2019 ADA accessible restrooms were completed adjoining the pavilion.

 North side of Main Street in the downtown